-In its review of the financial statements of the Group for FY2018 ("FY2018 Financial Statements"), the AC has discussed with the external auditors and Management on matters of significance which are included under "Key Audit Matters" in the Independent Auditors' Report.
-The AC is satisfied that those matters, ie. revenue recognition and valuation of properties have been appropriately addressed.
-The AC recommended to the Board to approve the audited FY2018 Financial Statements.
-The Board has on 14 March 2019 approved the FY2018 Financial Statements.
+In its review of the financial statements of the Group for FY2019 ("FY2019 Financial Statements"), the AC has discussed with external auditors and Management on matters of significance which are included under "Key Audit Matters" in the Independent Auditors' Report.
+The AC is satisfied that those matters ie. revenue recognition and valuation of properties have been appropriately addressed.
+The AC recommended to the Board to approve the audited FY2019 Financial Statements.
+The Board has on 12 March 2020 approved the FY2019 Financial Statements.

-12.2 External Auditors' Independence
+10.2 External Auditors' Independence

 Taking cognizance that the external auditors should be free from any business or other relationships with the Group that could materially interfere with their ability to act with integrity and objectivity, the AC undertook a review of the independence of the external auditors, Moore Stephens LLP.
-During this process, the AC also reviews all non-audit services provided by the external auditors to satisfy itself that the nature and extent of such non-audit services would not affect their independence.
-Fee for audit services to the external auditors is disclosed in the Notes to the FY2018 Financial

-Statements on page 68 of this Annual Report.
-The external auditors did not provide any non-audit services to the Group during FY2018.
+During this process, the AC also reviews any non-audit services provided by the external auditors to satisfy itself that the nature and extent of such non-audit services would not affect their independence.
+Fee for audit services to the external auditors is disclosed in the Notes to the FY2019 Financial Statements on page 76 of this Annual Report.
+The external auditors did not provide any non-audit services to the Group during FY2019.

-The AC has recommended to the Board that the external auditors be nominated for re-appointment at the 2019 AGM.
+The AC has recommended to the Board that the external auditors be nominated for re-appointment at the 2020 AGM.